syncfusion-content/flutter-docs/Flutter/calendar/month-view.md

 ![Month agenda view](images/monthview/appointment-indicator-count.png)

 >**NOTE**
-* An agenda view displays text as `No Selected Date` until no date is selected.
+* An agenda view displays text as `No Selected Date` while no date is selected.
 * If there is no appointment in a selected day, agenda view displays the text as `No Events`.

 ## Month appointment display mode